 I’ve changed linens, washed bodies, and shaved faces.
 I’ve combed hair, pushed wheelchairs, and brushed teeth.
 I’ve laughed time and time again, heard hundreds of life stories, grown to love thousands of people, sobbed with patients and families, gone home and cried alone for the life’s I’ve known and lost.
 I’ve rubbed backs, massaged muscle cramps, held hands, and been cried on.
 I’ve calmed babies, holding their small bodies for hours, I’ve comforted the middle aged woman whose father just passed, and I’ve been the last face the your grandmother would see.

 I’m what you don’t see.
 Serving, helping, learning, loving.
 I’m running for 12 hours straight and coming back the next day for another shift.
 I’ve worked through the night, and every weekend.
 I’ve given up countless holidays with my family so that one day you might spend them with yours again.
 I’ve had my heart grow hundreds of times taking care of people and had it break hundreds more when people die.
-I can’t tell you the amount of miracles I’ve seen or the amount if times my life has been touches and changed.
+I can’t tell you the number of miracles I’ve seen or the number of times my life has been touched and changed.
 I see life differently.
 Life is something precious, something we are never guaranteed.
 I’ve learned to cherish moments and to savor the love, because one day it might not come anymore.
 I’ve seen and done though things most people couldn’t handle.
 And I’d do it all again if I could.
 I love, and learn, and grow, and try as hard as I can every time, because I’ve seen life.
 I’ve known death.
 And I am here.

 I am so very much more than JUST a CNA.
 I AM a CNA.